Mold Damage Claims

 Home insurance will likely not cover mold or mildew damage unless it was caused by a “covered peril.”
 They also don’t pay for maintenance because they believe that the homeowner could have prevented the damage.
 Unfortunately, some insurance companies are even getting tired of mold that they go as far as not even telling you that they don’t cover it.
 It is important to always check your policy.

 If you do not have mold coverage on your insurance but need it, some policies can get you “buy-back” endorsements for mold claims.
 How buy-back endorsements work is that you pay a lot more money in exchange for a certain amount of mold coverage.
-You’re essentially, giving more money to your insurance company just to keep mold coverage.
+You’re essential, giving more money to your insurance company just to keep mold coverage.

 Property Damage Coverage